 - High-End: $8,313

-The average landowner can expect to pay $2,581 or between $1,266 and $3,900 for clearing and preparing their land to build a house.
+The average landowner can expect to pay $2,581 or between $1,266 and $3,900 for clearing land for house building.
 Total spending will vary depending on the lot’s size, what needs clearing, and whether the land needs grading.

 - Average Cost to Clear Lightly Forested Land: $733 to $2,333 per acre